SamarthBhatia/SelfGrowNetworkDefense/status.md

     - Replaced MD5 with SHA-256 for attestation payloads.
     - Hardened attestation parsing to prevent DoS panics.
     - Enforced strict signal filtering for blacklisted neighbors in all topologies.
+    - Removed `Clone` from `SecurityCell` and `CellState` to enforce hardware binding.
+    - Implemented `PeerQuarantined` event for logical isolation.
     - All tests passed.
 - **Next Session Starting Point**:
     - Begin Phase 4 Validation Experiments.